pamtrak06/edjanger/README.md

 Alias edockerimages use following parameters readed from edocker.cfg:
 - image_name: image name used to grep for docker images command

-### #alias edockerrmi
+### #alias edockerclean
-Alias edockerrmi do not use parameters readed from edocker.cfg.
+Alias edockerclean do not use parameters readed from edocker.cfg.
 This alias delete all images tagged with "none" attribute

 ### #alias edockerrun